adutfoy/otECLM/doc/examples/examples.rst

 Examples
 ========

-This section illustrates how to use the template.
+This section illustrates how to use the ECLM class.